DilmiKavindya/LibraryMgtSystem/README.md

 ## ✅ Features

-- Member registration and management.
+- Member registration and management
-- Book cataloging and management.
+- Book cataloging and management
-- Borrow and return book functionality.
+- Borrow and return book functionality
-- Fine calculation for overdue books.
+- Fine calculation for overdue books
-- Search and filter options for books and members.
+- Search and filter options for books and members

 ## 🚀 Getting Started